Last Updated: 11/7/20 | November 7th, 2020

 The highlight of my whole trip was Salisbury Cathedral.
 The cathedral was built in 1238 and still stands 750 years later.
 This huge Gothic cathedral is surrounded by grass and cloistered in a little community with a few smaller churches, homes, and other buildings.
 Of all the churches I’ve seen in Europe, this ranks as number one.

-Inside (where no photos allowed), this church is laid out in the traditional cross-format with an entrance at one end and the prayer area at the other.
+Inside (where no photos are allowed), the church is laid out in the traditional cross format with an entrance at one end and the prayer area at the other.
 Huge ceilings and large stained-glass windows adorn the sides, and the choir and seating area line the middle.
-What made this church really special were the tombs inside.
-The walls are lined with the tombs of dead bishops, kings, and queens.
+But what made this church really special were the tombs inside.
+The walls are lined with tombs of dead bishops, kings, and queens.
 They are beautifully ordained in figures and symbols from the person’s life.

 In the Trinity, there is a tomb that dates back to 1099.
 Walking past the tombs of so many historical figures, including some that signed the Magna Carta, was breathtaking, especially to a history geek such as myself.
 The church also houses one of the four original copies of the Magna Carta.